ajs0428/ajs0428.github.io/_pages/teaching.md

 This course equipped students with the knowledge and skills to interpret and manipulate 3D point cloud data from remote sensing sources.
 They explored state-of-the-art processing techniques and gained practical experience in various LiDAR applications.
 By the course's conclusion, students were well-prepared to evaluate available LiDAR data sources and design simple projects related to environmental applications.

+I make all labs in Rmarkdown that allows students to visualize code outputs.
+A a sample of a lab is down below:

 <iframe width="400" height="400" src="/files/Lab_7_ESRM433.html">